caraya/entry-level-content/src/md-content/advanced.md

 # Advanced Topics

 ## Performance
+- Optimization
     - Move scripts gulp watto the bottom of the page
     - Compress your images
     - Minimize and concatenate your stylesheets and scripts
+- Lazy Loading content (intersection observers and otherwise)

 ## HTTP2 and its impact in performance

-## More HTML Tips, Tricks and Best Practices
-- Micro Data and structured Markup
+## Microdata and structured markup

 ## Advanced examples using Gulp